gu-stav/nick-jaussi/wordpress/wp-content/plugins/wonderm00ns-simple-facebook-open-graph-tags/readme.txt

 Chouck out this [code snippet](https://gist.github.com/webdados/ef5d5db01f01bee6041c2b2e0950d73a).

+= I'me getting a white screen of death / truncated HTML =

+Go to the plugin settings and check the `Do not get image size` option.
+This happens on some edge cases we haven't yet been able to identify.
+Update: Probably fixed on 2.1.4.5

 = There's a similar plugin on the repository, by Heateor.
-Is this the same? = It's similar, yes.
+Is this the same? =

+It's similar, yes.
 They've forked our plugin and gave no credits whatsoever for our original work.

 = Do you provide email support? =